Welcome to the

 Can the Old Oak of Ross be saved?

-The Old Oak of Ross is probably one of the oldest oaks in the county, which makes it one of the oldest trees in Europe.
+Herefordshire is home to more ancient oaks than most counties, more indeed than can be found throughout many other European countries, and the Old Oak of Ross is one of that number.
 It has survived for perhaps 900 years but over the past ten years or so its condition has declined.
 The image on the right, taken May 2025, shows the Old Oak to the right of a much larger tree which, however, only dates from the 1920s. it can be seen that the section on the right appears to be dead although the left-hand part of the crown still bears green foliage.
 The reasons for the relatively sudden decline of the tree are uncertain but may be the result of the inundation by polluted water from the river Wye or perhaps as a result of historical agricultural practices.
 It can be seen that an agricultural exclusion zone has now been established around both the Old Oak and its younger neighbour.

 Benhall Farm, within which the tree is situated, is tenanted, being part of the 13,000 acres that forms the Duchy of Cornwall's Herefordshire Estate.
 The duchy has been approached with the aim of initiating a programme of research to determine the cause of the decline and to put work in hand to improve the tree's growing conditions with the aim of halting and perhaps reversing the tree's deterioration.
 A grant application to fund these works has been presented under the 'Farming in Protected Landscapes' (FiPL) scheme.
-Th e proposal is to be considered and, it is hoped, approved in mid June.
+The initial response from the Duchy indicates that it is

 Herefordshire Tree Forum: [email protected]